augardiner/hot-stuff/README.md

 ## Front End

-The front end is written in Javascript with the React library.
+The front end is written with React.

 **Visualizations:** Visualizations are created using the [amCharts](https://www.amcharts.com/) library.